microsoft/botframework-components/docs/extending-with-code.md

 }
 ```

-You can also take a look at the [Calendar package](./packages/Calendar) for another example.
+You can also take a look at the [Graph package](/packages/Graph) for another example.

 ## Docs table of contents